Rushden has sprouted another miniature mountain with an artificial snow ski slope over 200 feet long which can be used all the year round.

 "I think it is the only club in the world where you can water ski and snow ski on the one club premises," he said.

 The slope, which, is covered in a plastic bristle, almost like thousands and thousands of toothbrushes, is the largest of its kind in the country, except for one in Scotland which has been built, on the side of a natural mountain.

 Although you would never guess it now, the slope was at one time just a large mound of earth.
 To knock it into shape he has used something like 2,000 tons of top soil, 3,500 square yards of turf and hundreds of trees and bulbs.

 There is a bump, called the nursery, half way down the slope where the inexperienced and children can ski from.

 At the moment, Mr. Wills has a professional ski instructor, Mr. Joe Hohl who was born in Switzerland, taking special coaching sessions on Saturdays and Sundays.

 "Because of the terrific demand I have not been able to open the slope to the general public.
 One person who uses the slope covers a 200 mile round trip to do so.
-Because of the demand and from a safety point of view I can only allow members of the public who have experience in skiing to use the slope", Mr. Wills said.
+Because of the demand and from a safety point of view I can only allow members of the public who have experience in skiing to use the slope."

-"Eventually I hope to have a full-time ski instructor, and then we will probably be able to cope with complete novices".
+"Eventually I hope to have a full-time ski instructor, and then we will probably be able to cope with complete novices", Mr. Wills said.

 Is it an expensive sport?
 Mr. Wills said it was possible to hire all the ski equipment for 2s.
 6d. a session from the club.
 The cost of each run works out at about 10s.
 There is also a 5s. charge per day for temporary members.

-The slope is fitted with floodlighting for night skiing and there is even piped music.
+The slope is fitted with floodlighting for night skiing and even piped music.